SerkanSipahi/honey.glass/src/content/blog/the-never-type-in-typescript.md

 //    ^? string
 ```

-## Edge-Cases and limitation for the never type in function declarations and control flow analysis
+## Edge-Cases and limitation for the never type in function declarations

 As in any language, there are edge cases in TypeScript as well.
 In our example generateUuid, I used a **function expression** instead of a **function declaration**.
 The return type behaves slightly differently in function declaration.